-While these might technically be considered ‘cocktail’ meatballs, I purposely didn’t put that in the title, I didn’t want to discourage anyone from making a dinner out of them, because that’s what we did (two nights in a row 🙂
+While these might technically be considered ‘cocktail’ meatballs, I purposely didn’t put that in the title, I don’t want to discourage anyone from making a dinner out of them, because that’s what we did (two nights in a row 🙂 )

 I use an interesting technique to cook my meatballs, after forming them I put them on a baking sheet and bake for 10 minutes first, then I add them to a hot skillet to brown them, keeping the pan moving often, so they stay nice and round.
 No more flat sided meatballs!

-Apple butter is such a wonderful ingredient to cook with in the fall.
-Most of us have spread it on toast, or baked it up in bread, but don’t count it out of savory recipes like this one, too.
+Most of us have spread it on toast, or baked it up in bread, or in a cake, but don’t count it out of savory recipes like this one, too.
 The flavor is rich and spicy, and not too sweet.
 Look for it in the jam or peanut butter section of your supermarket, most stores will stock it.
 You can make your own quite easily, too.
 I have a recipe for a quick One Hour No Sugar Apple Butter, but that one has no spices added to it.
 I also make a delicious Cranberry Apple Butter, which would be an interesting variation in this meatball recipe.

 Apple Butter Brandy Meatballs